Interactive Business Plans: Digital Presentations That Engage Investors

 Backers spend just minutes scanning most business plans.
 If your plan doesn't grab attention fast, they move on to the next one.
 Interactive elements make them stop and explore.

-44% of consumers say brand interactions feel less personal.
+Here's what matters: 44% of consumers say brand interactions feel less personal.
 More generic than before.
-The same problem hits business plans.
-They all blend together.
+The same problem hits business plans - they all blend together.

 Interactive business plans break this pattern.
-They show backers you understand modern presentation techniques.
-User experience.
+They show backers you understand modern presentation techniques and user experience.

 Better Understanding of Complex Data

 Business plans contain lots of numbers, estimates, and market review.
-Interactive formats make this data easier to understand.
-Remember.
+But how do you make backers actually understand all this data?
+Interactive formats make this information easier to understand and remember.

-52.22% of respondents said that charts.
-Data visualizations take the lead as their most used type of visual content.
+Charts and data visualizations take the lead as the most used type of visual content for 52.22% of respondents.
 Backers expect to see data presented visually.

-When backers can click through your financial estimates.
-Adjust variables in your market model.
+When backers can click through your financial estimates and adjust variables in your market model.
 They understand your business better.
-This leads to more informed questions.
-Better funding discussions.
+This leads to more informed questions and better funding discussions.

 How to Build Interactive Elements That Investors Love?

 You don't need coding skills to create interactive business plans.
-Modern tools make it easy to add clickable charts.
-Scenario planning.
+Modern tools make it easy to add clickable charts, scenario planning.
 Visual navigation to your presentation.
+So where should you start?

 Start with Clickable Financial Charts